 Mission Bay News & Updates

 Rides may be taken any time, anywhere within San Francisco city limits.
-(Rides may also be used for non-commute trips) The cost of a monthly pass will be subsidized for up to 3 months during this pilot program.
-The pilot will run from November 1st through January 31, 2021.
+(Rides may also be used for non-commute trips)

 - Employees must work either part-time or full-time in Mission Bay and earn less than $50,000 annually